pobzeb/ironman/README.md

  - Updated HUD elements to use new methods.
  - Added SensorManagerFactory to manage the SensorManager for HUD elements.
  - Moved Point3D into shapes package.
- - Started work on Altimiter HUD element.
+ - Started work on Altimeter HUD element.

 04-23-2014:
  - Added Camera preview layer under OpenGL HUD layer.